noxPHX/Power-Hole/README.md

 + 🛡️ Secure network, blocking unwanted content
 + 🚫 Privacy, with your own recursive server
 + 🔒 Secure access, with HTTPS and authentication
++ 🪶 Lightweight, the stack can run on a Raspberry Pi

 ## Table of contents 📋
 See below the top level parts of this README: